 Mnuchin said something else telling — namely, that regional banks were the “engine of growth to small- and medium-sized businesses.”
 I got a call from Chris Johnson of JRG Investment Group after that, and he quipped, “It’s like he stared into the camera and winked at every regional bank and said, ‘You’re going to make money again.’”

 While XLF does hold banks, it also holds insurers and other types of financials.
-KBE is a more focused collection of more than 60 banks, including national brands like Bank of America to smaller regionals like Montana-based Glacier Bancorp, Inc. (NASDAQ:GBCI), which is less than $3 billion by market cap.
+KBE is a more focused collection of dozens of banks, including national brands like Bank of America and smaller regionals like Montana-based Glacier Bancorp, Inc. (NASDAQ:GBCI), which is less than $3.5 billion by market cap.
 These stocks will not only benefit from any anti-regulation action but also future interest rate hikes.

 PowerShares Aerospace & Defense Portfolio (PPA)